rachfop/takomo-docs/docs/stacks/parameter-resolvers.md

 ---
 id: parameter-resolvers
 title: Parameter Resolvers
+description: Parameter resolvers are used to get values for stack parameters at deployment time
+keywords:
+  - Takomo
 ---

 Parameter resolvers are used to get values for stack parameters at deployment time.
 Each parameter resolver has a name that can be used to refer to it from stack parameters configuration with `resolver` property.